Onopordum acanthium: Taxonomy and naming

 The genus botanical name is derived from the Ancient Greek words όνος (ónos=donkey), πέρδω (pérdo=to fart), and άκανθος (ácanthos=thorn), meaning 'donkey fart thorny food'.

-The common name of cotton thistle derives from the cotton-like hairs on the leaves.
-Other names include Scots thistle or Scottish thistle, heraldic thistle and woolly thistle.
-The name Scots thistle comes from the flower used as the national emblem of Scotland.
-Despite its name, it has nothing to do with the actual thistle that is used as the emblem of Scotland, which is the Cirsium vulgare.
+The common name of cotton thistle refers to the cotton-like hairs on the leaves.
+Other names are Scots thistle or Scottish thistle, heraldic thistle and woolly thistle.
+The name Scots thistle refers to the flower used as the national emblem of Scotland.
+However, this is Cirsium vulgare., not onopordum.

 Uses

 It is grown as an ornamental plant for its bold foliage and large flowers.
 It has been used to treat cancers and ulcers and to diminish discharges of mucous membranes.
 A recent study of a crude extract from the leaves of the plant demonstrated activity against glioblastoma, a type of very malignant brain tumor.
 The receptacle was eaten in earlier times like an artichoke.
 The cottony hairs on the stem have been occasionally collected to stuff pillows.
 Oil from the seeds has been used for burning and cooking.

 Thistles produce abundant nectar for pollinators and provide seeds and floss for birds such as the goldfinch.
 Large-flowered tall thistles in particular provide considerable nectar.